Potential Supervisors

 DESCRIPTION OF RESEARCH:

-Dr. Yani Hamdani (she/her) is an Assistant Professor in the Department of Occupational Science and Occupational Therapy, University of Toronto (UofT) and a Scientist at the Azrieli Adult Neurodevelopmental Centre, Centre for Addiction and Mental Health in Toronto, Canada.
+Dr. Yani Hamdani (she/her) is an Associate Professor in the Department of Occupational Science and Occupational Therapy, University of Toronto (UofT) and a Scientist at the Azrieli Adult Neurodevelopmental Centre, Centre for Addiction and Mental Health in Toronto, Canada.
 She is a registered occupational therapist, having worked in children’s rehabilitation for many years, and completed a PhD in Social and Behavioural Health Sciences at the Dalla Lana School of Public Health at UofT.

 Dr. Hamdani’s research focuses on health experiences, services and policy for people labeled with developmental disabilities (e.g., intellectual disability, autism).
 She has particular interest in mental health, critical qualitative inquiry and policy analysis.
 A good fit will be students interested in qualitative research and who are curious about critical social science perspectives as a lens for examining how social beliefs and assumptions about disability shape policies and practices and their implications for the people they aim to help and support.